et0and/portfolio-redux/content/posts/a-long-year.md

 I feel for students less fortunate, particularly those in lower decile schools and areas who have been hit particularly hard this year.
 There is a lot of work being done by fantastic people behind the scenes here, but they have been stretched so thin from this.
 I want to create and share more resources for other teachers and students in the coming year, something people can grab and use for their contexts.

-I am currently working on a tool that will (hopefully) help with online teaching and be designed to last **decades**.
-Similar tools and platforms developed by tech companies or government agencies in Aotearoa have mostly come and gone - I want to make something teachers and students can own and use, freely (both in the financial and usability sense), and *never* be taken offline.
-I am learning about different technologies/protocols to achieve this, namely [IPFS](https://ipfs.io), [Urbit](https://urbit.org), Webtorrent, and Hypercore.
-If you have any ideas or thoughts about this, please let me know (my contact information can be found on the About page of this site).

 [Let’s pull back the veil](https://www.are.na/block/14085072),

 T.